What is a seizure and what causes them to occur?

 This depends on the type of seizure and the underlying disease process that may be causing it.
 It is possible for animals to have a single mild seizure once in their lifetime while others may have more violent, multiple, longer lasting seizures frequently.
 Again, this can correlate to the underlying cause of the seizure.

 When should I bring my pet to the vet if it is having seizures?

-It is important to make an appointment with your veterinarian the first time you notice your pet having a seizure.
+It is important to Contact Us with your veterinarian the first time you notice your pet having a seizure.
 Additionally, if a single seizure lasts 5+ minutes or there are multiple seizures back to back without a return to normal consciousness your pet should be seen immediately.
 If possible, keep a journal log of the time and what was happening when the seizure occurred.